SONIC: Supersizing Motion Tracking for Natural Humanoid Whole-Body Control: Materials and Methods

 \paragraph{Universal Control Policy} A distinguishing characteristic of our tracking framework is its ability to accommodate multiple motion command types from different embodiments through a unified encoder-decoder architecture.
-We accomplish cross-embodiment learning via specialized encoders that process heterogeneous inputs from both human and robot embodiments into a shared latent representation.
+We accomplish this via specialized encoders that process heterogeneous inputs from both human and robot motion formats into a shared latent representation.
 This representation undergoes quantization to yield a \textit{universal token}, which subsequently drives a common robot control decoder to generate motor commands.
-This design enables the policy to leverage motion data from diverse sources — both robot demonstrations and human motion — allowing the robot to imitate human movements despite morphological differences.
+This design enables the policy to leverage motion data from diverse sources—both robot demonstrations and human motion—allowing the robot to imitate human movements despite morphological differences.
 An auxiliary robot motion decoder is also used to facilitate feature learning and serve as an implicit retargeting module from human to robot embodiment.

 \textit{Encoders.} Three specialized encoders process distinct motion command types: (1) robot motion encoder $\bs{\mathcal{E}}_r$ encodes robot joint positions and velocities over $F_r$ future frames with a frame interval $\Delta t_r$, (2) human motion encoder $\bs{\mathcal{E}}_h$ encodes 3D human joint positions \citep{SMPL:2015} over $F_h$ future frames with a frame interval $\Delta t_h$, and (3) hybrid motion encoder $\bs{\mathcal{E}}_m$ encodes sparse upper-body keypoints (head and hands) of the current frame (for real-time upper-body tracking), combined with lower-body robot motion over $F_m$ future frames with a frame interval $\Delta t_m$.
 Multi-frame inputs enable anticipatory behavior and improve the robustness of the policy.
-All encoders are implemented as multi-layer perceptrons (MLPs; architecture details in Table~\ref{tab:policy_params}) that map commands $\bs{g}_r, \bs{g}_h, \bs{g}_m$ into a shared latent space, enabling cross-embodiment representation alignment.
+All encoders are implemented as multi-layer perceptrons (MLPs; architecture details in Table~\ref{tab:policy_params}) that map commands $\bs{g}_r, \bs{g}_h, \bs{g}_m$ into a shared latent space, enabling aligned representations across input modalities.